taosiyi/RDR_prediction/README.md

 ## 📂 Data
 The `data/` folder contains a **sample dataset** to ensure that reviewers and users can successfully run the code.
 The **full dataset will be made publicly available upon publication** of the paper at: https://doi.org/10.5281/zenodo.19588333.
-The `model/` folder contains **models trained on the full dataset**, which can be used to directly evaluate the results.
+The `model/` folder contains **models trained on the full train dataset**, which can be used to directly evaluate the results.

 ## ⚙️ Environment Setup
 Install the required dependencies using: